Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/ini_access.md

 - `return` - `1` if option in a section exist `0` otherwise

 ## Write functions
 !!!
+Note
     Mod configuration is never saved to disk, therefore there are no separate functions for writing in it

 ### MEM_SetGothOpt
 The option `option` in the section `section` is set to the `value`.
 If the section and/or option does not exist, both